-- (f) The Registrar will have 28 days following receipt of the documents referred to in subsection 116(e) to determine if the company may release the notice of meeting to shareholders.
-If the Registrar determines that the notice may be sent, or a determination is not issued within this period, then the company may send the notice of meeting. - (g) In making a determination under sub-section (f) the Registrar may direct the company to clarify or vary any document submitted under sub-section (e) where this is considered reasonably necessary for the protection of shareholders or creditors. - (h) The Registrar may determine that the company must not release of the notice of meeting within the time provided by sub-section (f) if satisfied on reasonable grounds that the requirements of sub-section (d) of this section have not been met or for similarly significant cause. - (i) The company must lodge with the Registrar a copy of any resolution under subsection (b) within 21 days after it is passed and publish a notice of the passing of such resolution and the summary details of the reduction in a daily newspaper circulating generally in the Union.
-The company must not make the reduction until 28 days after publication of such notice in the newspaper.
+- (f) The Registrar will have 28 days following receipt of the documents referred to in subsection (e) to determine if the company may release the notice of meeting to shareholders.
+If the Registrar determines that the notice may be sent, or a determination is not issued within this period, then the company may send the notice of meeting. - (g) In making a determination under sub-section (f) the Registrar may direct the company to clarify or vary any document submitted under sub-section (e) where this is considered reasonably necessary for the protection of shareholders or creditors. - (h) The Registrar may determine that the company must not release of the notice of meeting within the time provided by sub-section (f) if satisfied on reasonable grounds that the requirements of sub-section (d) of this section have not been met or for similarly significant cause. - (i) The company must lodge with the Registrar a copy of any resolution under subsection (b) within 21 days after it is passed and publish a notice of the passing of such resolution and the summary details of the reduction in a daily newspaper circulating

-- (j) The Registrar does not assume and shall not owe any obligations to a company, a company's members or to any other person in connection with the performance of its functions under sub-sections (f) to (h) of this section, including in circumstances where a notice of determination is given or deemed to be given or the company becomes insolvent following the capital reduction. - (k) Sub-section (j) does not limit the right which a company may have under section 428 to appeal a relevant decision of the Registrar under this section.
+- generally in the Union.
+The company must not make the reduction until 28 days after publication of such notice in the newspaper. - (j) The Registrar does not assume and shall not owe any obligations to a company, a company's members or to any other person in connection with the performance of its functions under sub-sections (f), (g) and (h) of this section, notwithstanding that the company becomes insolvent or suffers any loss. - (k) Notwithstanding that the Registrar does not assume any liability under sub-section (j), that sub-section does not limit the right which a company may have under section 428 to appeal a relevant decision of the Registrar under this section.